Mart1n1DE/fiscal_challenge/README.md

 1. **Language Support**: Only processes English-language reports
 2. **Statement Detection**: Assumes "Consolidated" statements (some companies only report parent company figures)
 3. **Page Identification**: Relies on text-searchable PDFs for initial page-finding step (though vision-based extraction works on any PDF type)
+4. **Reporting Units**: Validation assumes companies report in individual currency units (not millions/thousands).
+The balance sheet tolerance of 2 units may cause false failures for companies using scaled reporting.
+Adjust `TOLERANCE` in config.py based on your company's reporting format.

 ### Potential Enhancements